Charles H. Best Postdoctoral Fellowship

 Our ideal candidate is a highly qualified graduate (graduated from a PhD program a maximum of two years ago by application deadline) in the fields of molecular biology, stem cell biology, genetics, systems biology (genomics, proteomics and metabolomics), biomedical engineering or computational biology.
 In order to apply, applicants must be sponsored by a Donnelly Centre faculty member.
 Applicants should contact faculty directly for sponsorship requests.

 If you are a driven graduate wishing to tackle big questions in biology, then the Charles H. Best Fellowship is for you.

 Successful applicants will receive $45,000 per year for up to two years.

 Once the candidate has arranged sponsorship with a Donnelly faculty member, the applicant must send the faculty member the following:

 - Curriculum vitae

-- Three letters of reference to their sponsoring faculty mentor.
+- Three letters of reference addressed to the sponsoring faculty mentor